zethon/ttvg/README.md

 # The Tommy Tooter Video Game

-This is a 2D RPG game written in C++.
-It uses the [SFML](http://sfml-dev.org/) library for multimedia, and supports Winows and Mac.
+This is a 2D RPG game written in C++ using [SFML](http://sfml-dev.org/) for multimedia.
+This game runs Winows and Mac.

 ## How to Install